ayumilagres/ayumilagres.github.io/customer-churn-project/README.md

 - Recommend the best model to minimize false positives and maximize campaign profitability

 ## Dataset
-The dataset was provided as part of the academic project and contains demographic and behavioral data of Superstore customers.
+The dataset was obtained as part of the academic project and contains demographic and behavioral data of Superstore customers.

 ## Tools Used
 - R